grafana/alloy/docs/sources/tasks/migrate/from-flow.md

 ### Uninstall Grafana Agent Flow

-After you have migrated the configuration to {{< param "PRODUCT_NAME" >}}, you can uninstall Grafana Agent Flow.
+After you have completed the migration, you can uninstall Grafana Agent Flow.

 ### Cleanup temporary changes

-Auto-scaling may be re-enabled in your {{< param "PRODUCT_NAME" >}} deployment if it was disabled during the migration process.
+You can enable auto-scaling in your {{< param "PRODUCT_NAME" >}} deployment if you disabled it during the migration process.